 With quarantine, I’m really missing my coffee shop routines.
 Throughout college, I’ve made myself home in many of my college town’s local coffee shops.
-It’s where I got my schoolwork done. loved settling into a cozy-cushioned couch and reading a good book.
+It’s primarily where I got my schoolwork done.
+I loved settling into a cozy-cushioned couch and reading a good book.
 And I loved journaling and writing while watching cars zoom by in the night through the coffee shop windows.

 I really miss sitting in front of coffee shop windows and car and people watching.
 I miss having the simultaneous solitude that came with being around company.

 I miss meeting up with my friends over a good bagel or drink and having meaningful conversations, or catching up with an old friend.
 I long for early mornings of my sophomore, junior and senior years where I would settle into the comfort of the conversations between the barista and the espresso machines, the conversation of my tapping foot on the wooden floor.

 I miss running into people I know, and I miss meeting people new to me.
 I miss the flow of conversations and laughter around me.

 I miss the magic of coffee shops.

 One of my best friends and I became best friends through our continuous, coincidental running into each other at a coffee shop.
 I got my first date at a coffee shop.
 I’ve had great conversations with strangers.
 I’ve become friends with baristas.